 - EB-5 Employment Creation Investors: We assist foreign nationals wishing to invest either directly in a new enterprise or through qualified economic Regional Centers to qualify for lawful permanent residence.

 - Consular Processing: Obtaining benefits (visas) at U.S. consulates and embassies abroad has become more difficult, and we are able to assist our clients in these matters.

 Employer Compliance Matters

+All employers must adhere to immigration-related regulations, whether they employ foreign nationals or not.
 We have substantial experience helping businesses create, implement and maintain the necessary immigration-related compliance practices.
-Such practices are required of all employers irrespective of whether or not foreign nationals are part of the employer’s workforce.
-We have expertise defending businesses during I-9 audits by government authorities and helping companies conduct self-initiated internal I-9 audits to avoid compliance problems.
+Our attorneys are also expert at defending businesses during I-9 audits by government authorities and helping companies conduct self-initiated internal I-9 audits to avoid compliance problems.

 On behalf of employers and employees, we work with numerous government agencies including the U.S. Department of Homeland Security (DHS), the U.S. Citizenship and Immigration Services (USCIS), the U.S. Customs and Border Protection (CBP), U.S. Immigration and Customs Enforcement (ICE), U.S. Department of Labor (DOL) and the U.S. Department of State (DOJ) on a broad range of immigration matters.

-For clients wishing to send employees abroad, we can advise you on the best course of action or, using our contacts with immigration experts across the globe, we can introduce you to trusted foreign counsel in whatever jurisdiction you wish to be doing business.
+We also can advise you on the best course of action when sending employees abroad.
+Using our contacts with immigration experts across the globe, we can introduce you to trusted foreign counsel in whatever jurisdiction you wish to do business.